 Will I fit in at Caltech?

-To give you a sense of our student body, here are some stats from last year's incoming class (Class of 2025):
+To give you a sense of our student body, here are some stats from this year's incoming class (Class of 2027):

-* Includes students who self-identify as American Indian/Alaska Native, Hispanic/Latinx, Black/African American, and/or Native Hawaiian/Pacific Islander.
+* Includes students who self-identify as American Indian/Alaska Native, Hispanic/Latinx, and/or Black/African American.

 It was a very big deal for me in my family for me to go to Caltech.
 I was the first person to go to college.